boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/bing-maps.md

 ### Map theme

-This allows you to toggle the theme of the bing maps.
+This allows you to toggle the theme of the Bing maps.

 1. Road Type